 - 1. Day, month and year are precisely coded; we have good information on the event. - 2.
 Day is assigned; month and year are precisely coded.
 The assigned date can either be one of several events that can be classified as the first; it can be the last day in a period when several fatalities have been reported jointly or it can be an event that different sources claim occurred on different dates. - 3.
-Day is unknown; month and year are precisely coded.
-The day is known to be in a given month, but we are missing information on an exact date.
-Day is then set to the last day of the month. - 4.
-Month is assigned; year is coded precisely.
-Day is set as the last day of the assigned month. - 5.
+Day is unknown; month (or a period of 30 days, not necessarily a calendar month) and year are precisely coded.
+The day is known to be in a given month or 30 day-period, but we are missing information on an exact date.
+Day is then set to the last day of the period. - 4.
+Month is assigned; year is coded precisely. - 5.
 Day and month are unknown, year is coded precisely.
-Day and month are set as the 31 December of the coded year. - 6.
-Year is assigned.
-There is a wide disagreement between different sources, so that not even year can be coded precisely.
-The start year is assigned based on subjective judgment.
-Day and month are set as the 31 December of the coded year.
+Day and month are set as precisely as possible.
+For example, if an event is known to have taken place sometime between January and August, the date is coded as 31 August of the coded year, with a precision of 5.